Explore Topics of Interest in Depth

 Parents/caregivers are strongly encouraged to monitor their students for symptoms every day prior to each class, keep sick students at home, and get them tested for COVID-19.

-Parents and other guests will not be allowed to enter the building; there will be no in-person parent orientation or end-of-session “Expo” activities.
+Parents and other guests are not encouraged to enter the building; there will be no in-person parent orientation or end-of-session “Expo” activities.